 Non-urgent advice: Location for receiving chemotherapy

-A large part of the Oncology Day Unit still remains an assessment area for cancer patients.
-Therefore a small part of the Oncology Day Unit has reopened for some treatments.
+The Oncology Day Unit has reopened for treatments.
 All patients requiring chemotherapy or treatment will be contacted and booked to either Oncology or Haematology Day Unit.

 The Haematology Day Unit is in a separate block opposite the main entrance to the hospital.
 You do not need to enter the main hospital.
 From the main hospital entrance as you face it turn right and follow the walk-way all the way down to the Haematology Day Unit entrance.